CodeShadowing95/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 0x13- More singly linked lists

-Print all the elements of a listint_t</br>
+Print all the elements of a listint_t list</br>
-Number of elements in a linked list </br>
+Number of elements in a linked list listint_t list</br>
+Add a new node at the beginning of a list listint_t list</br>